Hendrix-CS/csci285/labs/optimization.md

 Your probe will start at Earth, visit each star once, and return home.
-Convert the distance, right ascension and declination for each star to [cartesian coordinates](http://www.astronexus.com/node/37), then plan out a close-to-optimal journey using the techniques we have learned in class.
+Convert the distance, right ascension and declination for each star to [cartesian coordinates](http://www.astronexus.com/node/37), then plan out a close-to-optimal journey using one of the techniques we have learned in class.
 Assume the probe can travel at half the speed of light.

 Write a detailed lab report describing how you scraped